8 Facts About Production Planners

 5. Production Planners constantly simplify processes

-6. Production planners prepare production reports
+6. Production Planners prepare production reports

 - The product being produced